 The graph below illustrates the evolution of the direct and indirect components of the Region's consolidated gross debt as established by the NAI.

-Evolution 2010-2022 of the direct and indirect components of the consolidated gross debt of the Walloon Region in NAI definition (€ millions)
+Evolution 2010-2023 of the direct and indirect components of the consolidated gross debt of the Walloon Region in NAI definition (in million EUR)

 Sources: NAI and own calculations.